knative/release/TIMELINE.md

 - 📄 Open a new [release notes document](PROCEDURES.md#new-release-notes-document) for the release.
 - 📣 Announce on the **#general** Slack channel that the release will be cut in a week and that additional caution should be used when merging big changes.
 - 👀 Verify that the [nightly release automation](PROCEDURES.md#nightly-job) is passing for each of the core `knative.dev` repos.
 If any is failing, reach out to the corresponding WG leads and ask them to investigate.
 Repeat throughout the week.
-- 📝 See instructions for guidance on [Releasing a repository](PROCEDURES.md#releasing-a-repository) and follow all the steps.

 🚨 **NOTES:**